oVirt/ovirt-ansible-collection/roles/manageiq/README.md

 Deploy ManageIQ in oVirt
 ==================================================
-## This role is going to be deprecated in 2.0.0
+## This role is going to be removed in 2.0.0

 The `manageiq` role downloads a ManageIQ/CloudForms QCOW image and deploys it into oVirt/Red Hat Virtualization (RHV).